unicode-org/message-format-wg/exploration/0475-overriding-extending-namespacing.md

 or use it for any particular purpose.

 > For example, a Java implementation might use the `ServiceProvider` interface to load
-> functionality, while a Node application might use `requires`.
+> functionality, while a Node application might use `import`.

 If an implementation supports user-installed formatters, selectors, function options, or expression annotations, it must also support providing "namespace" prefixes for